KitwareMedical/vpaw/README.md

 A Virtual Pediatric Airways Workbench (VPAW) is a patient-centered surgical planning software system targeted to pediatric patients with airway obstruction.

 It aims to enable a full surgical planning pipeline for the evaluation of surgical outcomes.
-See [features][#Features] for more details.
+See [Features](#Features) for more details.

 This project contains the new generation of VPAW based on [3D Slicer](https://www.slicer.org/) and it was created using the [Slicer Custom App Template](https://github.com/KitwareMedical/SlicerCustomAppTemplate).